ParameterizedBuilds/parameterized-builds/README.md

 * boolean: `key=true`
  * when using the `MANUAL` trigger users will be prompted with a checkbox
  * `true` will be the default, use `key=false` to make false the default

+ ## Contributing
+ * Pull requests should be opened against master
+ * Write unit tests for any changes you make
+ * A passing [Travis CI](https://travis-ci.org/KyleLNicholls/parameterized-builds) build is required